 It isn’t very common that Outlook doesn’t close on it’s own.
-Practically always this is caused by an add-in or another program that integrates with Outlook.
-Once this add-in is disabled or updated or the program is closed, the problem will be gone and Outlook will close normally again.
+Practically always this is caused by an add-in or another application which integrates with Outlook.
+Once this add-in is disabled or updated or the application is closed, the problem will be gone and Outlook will close normally again.

 - Solving shutdown issues caused by add-ins

 - Solving shutdown issues caused by applications

 Outlook shutdown issues are not always directly apparent but may surface via other errors or issues such as;

 - Outlook is not able to start anymore after you have closed it and you are only being able to open Outlook again after restarting the PC.